Igorot resistance to Spanish colonization: Cultural

 Independence from Spanish control allowed the Igorot people to retain many aspects of their society.

-Conversely, the Spanish regarded the Igorot people as enemies and rebels, often describing the region as a den of unrest and rebellion.
+Conversely, the Spaniards regarded the Igorot people as enemies and rebels, often describing the region as a den of unrest and rebellion.
 Early on, lowland Filipinos who wished to escape colonial subjugation usually found refuge in Igorot settlements.
 In 1606, an account by Fr.
 Francisco Antolin of the Zambals in Central Luzon (another group of highland people) described them as cannibalistic and engaging in mutilation against their Christian captives.
 Antolin also describes the Igorot people as generally being backwards and savage, compared to civilized and Christianized Filipino natives.

 End of Igorot resistance

 Spanish rule in the Gran Cordillera Central officially began with the subjugation of Benguet in 1846.
-The final Spanish census of 1898 counted 120,444 pagans recognizing vassalage to the Spanish King.
-The Philippine Revolution upended Spanish rule in the Philippines and sought to replace it with a Filipino Republic.
+The final Spanish census of 1898 counted 120,444 pagans recognizing vassalage to the Spanish king.
+The Philippine Revolution upended Spanish rule in the Philippines and sought to replace it with a Filipino republic.
 The Igorot people were for the most part neutral, with some supporting revolutionary acitivty.

-Igorot independence would end under American occupation, with the Igorot people siding with the US before ultimately being subjugated by them.
+Igorot independence would end under American occupation, with the Igorot people siding with the United States before ultimately being subjugated by them.